Applicable LEED Credits:

-Provide classrooms that facilitates better teacher-to-student and student-to-student communications through effective acoustical design.
+Provide classrooms that facilitate better teacher-to-student and student-to-student communications through effective acoustical design.
 Design the building shell, classroom partitions and other core learning space partitions to meet the Sound Transmission Class (STC) requirements of ANSI Standard S12.60-2002, Acoustical Performance Criteria, Design Requirements and Guidelines for Schools, except windows, which must meet an STC rating of at least 35.

 Reduce the potential presence of mold in schools through preventive design and construction measures.